 - The company would not be close under the control test if the reference to 'participators' in Section 416(2)(c) excluded loan creditors who are open companies.

 Closing Down a Company

-- You need to inform the Payroll Inspector of Taxes your company has ceased trading and complete the final P35 Employee return form and pay any outstanding PAYE tax and national insurances.
-You should have already completed final P45s for all employees and followed redundancy law if this applies to your business
+- You need to inform the Payroll Inspector of Taxes your company has ceased trading and complete the final P35 employee return form and pay any outstanding PAYE tax and National Insurance contributions.
+You should have already completed final P45s for all employees and followed redundancy law if this applies to your business.

-- Once the company has ceased trading for 3 months you can advise companies house to dissolve the company and complete form 652a - they will advertise in the London Gazette for up to 9 months at which point the company will be dissolved and cease to exist.
-Ensure there are no monies left in bank accounts as these may be frozen and taken from the company to the government.
+Once the company has ceased trading for three months, you can advise companies house to dissolve the company and complete form 652a.
+They will advertise in the London Gazette for up to 9 months at which point the company will be dissolved and cease to exist.
+Ensure there are no monies left in business bank accounts as these may be frozen and taken from the company to the government.